cobianzo/wp-env-sidebar-related-article/tests/readme-how-to-test.md

-# TEST SUITES in playwright
+# TEST SUITES in PHPUnit and playwright

+# Playwright E2E

 ## Tips
 - aside-related-article-block.spec.js is the only test made so far.